-Jesus was saying to his disciples that not everyone will accept you or accept what you have to offer and that is ok.
+Jesus was saying to his disciples, that not everyone will accept you or accept what you have to offer and that is ok.
 Take your gifts and talents somewhere else and don’t hang around hoping to be accepted.
-We have to know when to keep it moving as we can waste precious time in the wrong places when there are others who will gladly embrace what you have to offer.
+We have to know when to keep it moving, as we can waste precious time in the wrong places, when there are others who will gladly embrace what we have to offer.

 Rejection can also come in the form of persecution or lead to us being persecuted.
 ‘A servant is not greater than his master.’
-If they persecuted me, they will also persecute you.
-(John 15:20) Jesus also warned us that persecution will come but he also promised that we are blessed when we are persecuted for the sake of righteousness.
-Jesus says that we should rejoice because we have a great reward in heaven.
-(Matthew 5:10-12)
+If they persecuted me, they will also persecute you (John 15:20).
+Jesus also warned us that persecution would come, but he also promised that we are blessed when we are persecuted for the sake of righteousness.
+Jesus says that we should rejoice because we have a great reward in heaven (Matthew 5:10-12).